Consumer Debt Statistics

 What is the average consumer debt?

-The average personal debt was around $38,000 in 2018.
-This figure has been growing over the years with credit card debt and student loan debt hitting record-highs.
-In 2017, the average consumer debt in the US was about $37,000.
+The average personal debt was around $23,325 in 2021.
+This figure has been growing over the years, but dropped in 2020 and 2021 along with credit card debt, while student loan debt hit record highs.
+In 2019, the average consumer debt in the US was $29,800.

 What percentage of the population is in debt?